davidk/PrusaSlicer-ARM.AppImage/containers/README.md

 # PrusaSlicer-ARM.AppImage/containers

-Utilities and files to support PrusaSlicer ARM AppImage creation in containers.
+Utilities and files to support PrusaSlicer ARM AppImage creation in containers and on Kubernetes clusters.
 The reason for this is multi-fold:

-- Container environments are more consistent and builds can be done across different host operating systems.
+- Container environments are more consistent and builds can be done across different host operating systems and configurations.

-- The build avoids contaminating the host system with build dependencies
+- The build avoids contaminating the host system with build dependencies.

-- Finished builds can be tested without installing all dependencies on the build system
+- Finished builds can be tested without installing all dependencies on the build system.

+- Kubernetes: Builds are run as jobs, and can be run alongside pre-existing infrastructure/services.

 ### End user utilities in this directory